keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 A lot of people studying the SNS, and deep diaphragmatic breathing in general, will pigeonhole the SNS to being trigger during moments of anxiety or fear—our fight or flight response. *But* that’s not all the SNS is useful for.

-Dr. Sarah McKay, an Oxford University-educated neuroscientist points out, “The SNS evolved to _meet the body’s energy demands_ to all matter of threats _and_ challenges _and_ opportunities.”[^12]
+Dr. Sarah McKay, an Oxford University-educated neuroscientist points out, "The SNS evolved to _meet the body’s energy demands_ to all matter of threats _and_ challenges _and_ opportunities."[^12]

-She goes on to explain, “Consider a lion, an antelope, and an athlete.
-The lion chasing the antelope, the antelope itself, and the athlete running a 400m race all experience SNS activation that enables them to run fast and meet their particular challenge.”[^13]
+She goes on to explain, "Consider a lion, an antelope, and an athlete.
+The lion chasing the antelope, the antelope itself, and the athlete running a 400m race all experience SNS activation that enables them to run fast and meet their particular challenge."[^13]

 Which one of the being in the previous example is actually experiencing the fear or anxiety?
 Just one of the three—the antelope.